 - Not all profitable bettors are honest.
 Bookmaker’s have to be on guard.
 Amongst other examples, there’s been cases of individuals exploiting software vulnerabilities in order to generate profits from Sportsbooks/Casinos.
 Such activities are illegal and have given professionals a bad name.

-How Can I Convince Bookies To Revoke My Account Closure?
+How Can I Convince Bookies To Re-open My Account?

-► It’s incredibly hard to revoke a closure
+It’s incredibly hard to revoke an account closure.

 My advice is to accept the inevitable restrictions/closures and focus on prolonging the life of your accounts for as long as possible.
 Then start betting at sites that will not close your account for winning.